EmparYahui/urban-oer-chinese/README.md

 ---

+## 🧱 System layers

+The repository is organised into three interconnected conceptual layers:

+### 🧠 1.
+Design layer
+This layer defines the pedagogical and conceptual structure of the intervention.

+- 01 Teaching design
+- 04 AR guidelines
+- 05 Templates

+### ⚙️ 2.
+Implementation layer
+This layer contains the operational learning activities and task sequences.

+- 02 Learning tasks

+### 📊 3.
+Evidence and evaluation layer
+This layer documents outcomes, assessment, and empirical artefacts.

+- 03 Assessment
+- 06 Examples

+---

+### 🔄 Cross-layer integration

+All layers are interdependent:

+- Design informs implementation
+- Implementation generates evidence
+- Evidence feeds back into design refinement

+This structure reflects an iterative open pedagogical system rather than a linear instructional model.

 ## How to use this repository

 This repository is structured as a modular Open Educational Resources (OER) system for task-based language learning in urban contexts.